 - Definition of an exit strategy – The majority of private businesses are lifestyle businesses.
 Their owners generally enjoy what they do and the business provides an income that meets their lifestyle needs.
 As a result, many owners do not consider exiting their business until a sudden event (health, family situation) changes their perspective.
 At that point, exiting the business can become very frustrating.
 The elements that contribute to a successful exit must be built into a business years before an exit takes place.
 It’s why defining the exit strategy early is so important.

-Is your industry or trade group membership interested in learning more about a Board of Directors for their private business?
+Is your industry or trade group membership interested in learning more about a Board Governance for their private business?

-Jim is available to speak on the topic.
-In ‘Best Practices’ he lays out the considerations and benefits of private Board governance.
-In ‘Good to Gone’ he shows what can go wrong and what the lessons are.
+Jim Crocker, Boardroom Metrics’ Chair is available to speak on the topic.
+In ‘Best Practices’ he lays out the considerations and benefits of private company Board governance.
+In ‘Good to Gone’ he shows what can go wrong with Board governance and what the lessons are.
 More information is available here.

 Original Blog Post